 You never forget how to ride a bike.

-- Avoid derailleur gears, or ask someone to select a gear for you then don't change gear they are very distracting.
-Select the middle sprockets should be about right or a higher gear if it is a mountain bike.
+- Avoid dérailleur gears, or ask someone to select a gear for you then don't change gear they are very distracting.
+Select a middle sprocket that should be about right or a higher gear if it is a mountain bike.

-- Chose either a single-speed bike or a hub gear bike is good.
+- Choosing either a single-speed bike or a hub-gear bike is good.
 Select 1st or 2nd gear if it is a three-speed or four-speed Sturmey-Archer hub move the pedal backwards whilst stationary while moving the lever.
 When moving, move the pedals without applying pressure to the pedals, there is enough movement with your feet on the pedals for the gear to change.
 It is very easy, but do not change gear until you are confident cycling.

-- The Video; Put the pedal and pedal arms back on the bike (if you removed them) and carry on scooting then transfer your feet and pedal.
+- The Video; Put the pedal and pedal arms back on the bike (if you removed them) and carry on scooting then transfer your feet to the pedals and pedal.
 Finally set the saddle higher when you feel secure otherwise the bike will be hard to pedal.
 The saddle height should be set so that sitting on the saddle, one leg straight and your instep resting on the pedal and furthest away.
 Push the pedals with the balls of your big toes mostly when cycling.

-- In stunt car driving the rear braking is used to turn sharply is called a 'handbrake turn'.
-A front-wheel skid is never done intensionally, takes longer to stop and stops in an uncontrolled way but has the advantage of tending to stop in a straight line.
+- In stunt car driving the rear braking used to turn sharply is called a 'handbrake turn'.
+A front-wheel skid is never done intentionally, takes longer to stop and stops in an uncontrolled way but has the advantage of tending to stop in a straight line.
 When braking the weight of the vehicle transfers to the front which is why more braking is applied to the front.
 Some fast motorbikes and some sports bicycles have brakes powerful enough to cause the biker to go over the handlebars and be severely injured.

 - All road users should not brake or not brake hard when cornering or when road conditions are poor.
 Roads are particularly slippery when it rains after a very hot period.